jbfolkerts/tablestakes/README.md

 Tablestakes is a gem for processing tabular data.
 It is for people who would rather not meddle with a spreadsheet, or load their data into a SQL database.
-You get the instant gratification of being able to read a tab-delimited file, with header values, and then do field counts, field modifications, selections, joins, and sorts to your heart's content.
+You get the instant gratification of being able to read a tab-delimited file, with header values, and then do field counts, field modifications, selections, joins to your heart's content.
 Tablestakes operates only in memory, so it is fast.
 Of course that also means that there are some size limitations -- very large tables should be processed with another library.